-Air Passenger Duty is a devolved matter and Stormont has already abolished air passenger duty on long haul flights.'No surprise'
+Air Passenger Duty is a devolved matter and Stormont has already abolished air passenger duty on long haul flights.

 That move, effective from the start of 2013, was taken after fears that Northern Ireland could lose its direct flight to New York.